WNBA postpones start of season this month because of virus - WHIZ News

 “Our guiding principle will continue to be the health and safety of the players, fans and employees,” Engelbert said.

-The WNBA, which was set to begin its 24th season, is the longest running professional women’s sports league.
+The WNBA, which was set to being its 24th season and is the longest running professional women’s sports league, will still hold a virtual draft April 17.
+A few college underclassmen — including Oregon’s Satou Sabally, Texas A&M’s Chennedy Carter and UConn’s Megan Walker — have said they will enter the draft.

+They have until Tuesday to withdraw their names from the draft and still keep their college eligibility assuming they haven’t signed with an agent.

-Every other major sports league has been put on hold due to the virus.
+Every other major sports league has been put on hold cecause of the virus.
+Engelbert told the AP last week that the WNBA could begin its season before the NBA or other sports leagues resume.

+“A league of our size and scale is smaller than other big leagues,” she said.
+“We might be able to tip this season off before some other leagues since we only have 12 teams and 144 players.”

 The postponement of the 2020 Olympics gives the WNBA flexibility with its schedule.
-The league was set to go on a monthlong break starting July 10 to allow players to participate in the Tokyo Games.
+The league was set to go on a monthlong break in July to allow players to participate in the Tokyo Games, which have been postponed for a season.

+“We were already scenario planning around what our season would look like if we played games during our month hiatus,” she said.
+“We have an advantage here to use that time.
+We’re already looking at arena availability and how to get broadcasts of our game in that period.”

+Engelbert said that whenever the WNBA does start, it will follow a strict protocol regarding the health and well-being of players, coaches and fans.

 Two WNBA cities are major hot spots for the virus: New York and Seattle.
 One of the the Storm’s homes for the season, the Angel of the Winds Arena, is being used as a coronavirus isolation site.